anas599/Awsome-Books/README.md

 # 📖 [Awsome Books] <a name="about-project"></a>

-**[Awsome Books]** is a mobile and Desktop responsive website to demonstrate my knowledge in HTML/CSS and Javascript, it's a re-designing website for already existing brand
+**[Awsome Books]** is a tool to save favourite books it was build with Vanilla JavaScript and HTML/CSS

 ## 🛠 Built With <a name="HTML/CSS and Javascript"></a>